 Seven Turns is a ghost story.
 No, wait, it’s a love story.
 Well, it’s kind of a cozy mystery, too.
 And it definitely has elements of fantasy, but in a modern setting.
-I’m having a hell of a time pegging it to a genre.
-This tale doesn’t want to be good and get in the box.
-And, you know what?
-I love it so much, I’m not really trying very hard to make it do so.
+I never did manage to force it to fit into a single genre, and now I’m glad.

-This story is about Callaghan McCarthy.
-Her friends call her Cally.
+It’s about Callaghan McCarthy – her friends call her Cally.
 She’s an author, or, well, she was.
 She wrote a novel once, a ghost story that turned out to be very popular, but that was years ago, and she needs to come up with a sequel, soon, or else break down and go back to editing technical documents for a living.
 She has piled everything she owns into her car and set off across the country to seek inspiration at a bed and breakfast she’s been told is haunted.

 As Cally comes to know and love the eccentric denizens of the run-down southern town the locals call Woodley, USA, she begins to realize she has wandered into the middle of a host of secrets nobody will talk about in front of people who are Not From Around Here.
 While a disembodied internet entity and the ghost of a teenage Taino pirate attempt to help her understand her new role among them, she must prevent a murder, a fire, and the exploitation the innkeeper’s sweet mentally ill daughter, all while navigating a world of ghosts and faeries without whose help she will not succeed.